Student Activity Guides

 Find and Sketch

 As they visit the Museum galleries, your students become artists by sketching artifacts that represent thematic topics.
-Later, enjoy using their sketches in various ways in your classroom.
+Back in the classroom, use their sketches to continue the lesson.

 Museum Rotunda Mosaic Search

 Head up the Grand Staircase to the third floor Rotunda, and look down.
-Using the Mosaic in the Rotunda floor, students will explore the history of Texas and learn the importance of a detailed examination of artifacts.
+Using the Terrazzo in the Rotunda floor, students will explore Texas history and learn why a detailed examination of artifacts is important to understand the state.
+Want to learn more?
+Check out our Campfire Stories.

 Bobstagram Photo Scavenger Hunt